SkoolNotes/Taproot/2020BIO101/KBhBIO101BioMoleculesQuizReview.md

 		* Mitochrondria => store ATP and extract energy from ATP
 		* Vacuoles => storing water, nutrients, waste
-		* Plastids => creates colours displayed in the chromoplasts *o   chloroplast and mitochondria o   cell wall and plasma membrane o   rough endoplasmic reticulum (ER) and smooth ER o   cytosol, cytoplasm and cytoskeleton o   nucleus and nucleolus o   lysosomes and food vacuoles o   cytoskeleton and microtubules o   flagella and ciliau
+		* Plastids => creates colours displayed in the chromoplasts
+* Cell Components
+	* chloroplast and mitochondria
+		* does photosynthesis;  store ATP and extract energy from ATP
+	* cell wall and plasma membrane
+	* rough endoplasmic reticulum (ER) and smooth ER
+	* cytosol, cytoplasm and cytoskeleton
+	* nucleus and nucleolus
+	* lysosomes and food vacuoles
+	* cytoskeleton and microtubules
+	* flagella and cilia

 ## Helpful review items